TheCrafter/Scarybot/README.md

 Features
 --------
 * Connecting to #scaryboxstudios on freenode and replying to ping and pong messages from freenode.
+* Parsing various commsnds and responding to them
+** !gs <search string> -> google search
+** !hs <search string> -> hoogle search
+** !part -> leaves the channel
+** !quit -> shuts down

 Building
 --------
- 1. Clone the project and cd to the directory of the sample you want to build.
+ 1. Clone the project and cd in it.
  2. Run:
     ```
     cabal sandbox init